diku-dk/mlkit-pldi23-gcsafe/README.md

   (Again, might need `sudo`.)

-  Note that the Dockerfile is *not* reproducible, so it may or may not result in a working image if you try this in the distant future.
+  Notice that the Dockerfile is *not* reproducible, so it may or may not result in a working image if you try this in the distant future.

   The image can be saved to a file with: